Spectral Metric and Einstein Functionals: Towards noncommutative metric and Einstein functionals

 It is easy to see that the trace of the above expression vanishes also if multiplied by any element of zero-order.
-This is so because any element of the algebra of operators of zero order $T$, contains only products of $\gamma$, powers of $k$ and elements from $\cA$, therefore it commutes with $k$ and therefore taking the trace over the algebra gives us
+This is so because any element of the algebra of operators of zero order $T$, contains only products of $\gamma $, powers of $k$ and elements from ${\mathcal A}$, and thus it commutes with $k$.
+Therefore taking the trace over the algebra gives

-\end{proof} Next, we explicitly compute the metric and Einstein tensor functional for $v,w$. \begin{prop} The metric and the Einstein functionals for the conformally rescaled spectral triple over the noncommutative 4-torus are,
+\end{proof} Next, we explicitly compute the metric and Einstein tensor functional for $v,w$. \begin{prop} The metric and the Einstein functionals for the conformally rescaled spectral triple on the noncommutative 4-torus are, respectively,

-\end{prop} \begin{proof} The proof by explicit computation.
-In the result we have already used the cyclicity of the trace. $\qquad\Box$ \end{proof}
+\end{prop} We skip the proof which consists of a straightforward though tedious computation noting only that to get \reftext{\eqref{4}} we used the cyclicity of the trace.

 \begin{rem} The above expression has a well-defined commutative limit,